 - Team Building - convinces students, parents, and coworkers to work toward goals

-Minimum of a Bachelor's Degree with a valid Arkansas Teacher's License with appropriate certification (Music), in addition to being a Highly Qualified Teacher meeting Arkansas Department of Education standards
+Minimum of a Bachelor's Degree with a valid Arkansas Teacher's License with the appropriate certification, meeting Arkansas Department of Education standards

 Experience preferred, but not required